 The magic of Profit First lies in its ability to change your financial behavior.
 By prioritizing profit, you're forced to work with what remains for expenses.
 This can lead to more mindful spending, helping you cut unnecessary costs and focus on what truly drives your business's growth.
 And with regular profit distributions, you get to enjoy the fruits of your labor, boosting your motivation and commitment to your business.

-Set up the five Profit First accounts: Income, profit, owner's pay, taxes, and operating expenses.
+Set up the five Profit First accounts: Income (this is your primary account), profit, owner's pay, taxes, and operating expenses.
 For simplicity’s sake, you’ll want these accounts at the same bank so it’s easy to distribute funds.
 Also, consider how much it will cost to maintain the separate accounts.
 Find low or no-fee business accounts if that’s a concern.

-Determine your Target Allocation Percentages (TAPs): Start with how much profit you want to set aside.
+Determine your Target Allocation Percentages (TAPS): Start with how much profit you want to set aside.
 What makes sense for your industry and your business?
 For example, let’s say you want 5% of your revenue to go to your profit account.
 Then, you might allocate 50% to the owner’s compensation account, 30% to operating expenses, and 15% to the tax account.
-Need help figuring out your TAPs?
-See the Profit First TAPs chart below.

-Distribute your revenue: At least once a month, transfer money from the income account into the other various accounts.
+Distribute your revenue: At least once a month, transfer money from your primary account into the other various accounts.
 The percentages make it easy to determine how much money should move into each one, whether you’ve got $1,000 or $1,000,000.

 Use the accounts for their corresponding purposes: Pay your bills with money from the right account.
 For example, pay your quarterly estimated taxes from the tax account.